kevschuetz/kubernetes/3. custom image/readme.md

 *When initializing the project, use index.mjs as the entrypoint.*
 This will initialize a NodeJS project.

-Create an index.mjs file defining your application.
+Create an [index.mjs](./index.mjs) file defining your application.
 Add a start script to your package.json. (node index.mjs)

-To verify if everything worked, run node index.mjs and visit port 3000 in your favourite browser.
+To verify if everything worked, run "node index.mjs" or "npm start" and visit port 3000 in your favourite browser.
 Now you can delete the node_modules folder, as we will not run our app locally but rather build a docker image of it.

 # Create a dockerfile and build the image

-To build an image for our application, we have to create a dockerfile.
+To build an image for our application, we have to create a [dockerfile](./dockerfile).

 Afterwards, we can build the image: